What is good lighting for the best feng shui for your home and workplace?

 It’s highly recommended to choose a full spectrum LED lighting with CRI values greater than 90.
 This means the colour accuracy and reproduction of these LEDs is nearly perfect making them an excellent choice for homes and workplaces as well as retail, art galleries, museums, and so on.

 CRI is a measure of a light source’s ability to show object colours “realistically” or “naturally” compared to a familiar reference source, either incandescent light or daylight.
 CRI is calculated from the differences in the chromaticities of eight CIE standard colour samples (CIE 1995) when illuminated by a light source and by a reference illuminant of the same correlated colour temperature (CCT); the smaller the average difference in chromaticities, the higher the CRI.
 A CRI of 100 represents the maximum value.
 Lower CRI values indicate that some colours may appear unnatural when illuminated by the lamp.
 Incandescent lamps have a CRI above 95.
 Cool white fluorescent lamps have a CRI of 62, however fluorescent lamps containing rare-earth phosphors are available with CRI values of 80 and above.

 Lighting for reading

-Dr Alexander Wunsch says “If you have to read in the evening or at night time, my personal favorite light source for reading tasks is a low-voltage incandescent halogen lamp, which is operated on a DC transformer.
+Dr Alexander Wunsch says “If you have to read in the evening or at night time, my personal favourite light source for reading tasks is a low-voltage incandescent halogen lamp, which is operated on a DC transformer.
 Direct current will eliminate all the dirty electricity and it will eliminate all the flicker.
 There are transformers available where you can adjust the output between 6 volts and 12 volts.
-As long as it’s direct current, there is no flicker, there is no dirty electricity, and you are able to dim the halogen lamp into a color temperature which is comparable to candle light even.
+As long as it’s direct current, there is no flicker, there is no dirty electricity, and you are able to dim the halogen lamp into a colour temperature which is comparable to candlelight even.
 This is the softest, the healthiest electric light you can get at the moment.”